onap/policy-parent/docs/clamp/clamp.rst

    acm/defining-acms
    acm/api-protocol/api-protocol-tree
    acm/design-impl/design-impl
+   acm/acm-user-guide

 .. note::
       Policy/CLAMP was merged into the Policy Framework in the Honolulu release of ONAP.
 Prior to that release, it was a separate project.
-The release notes for CLAMP when it existed as a separate proejct are located below.
+The release notes for CLAMP when it existed as a separate project are located below.

 .. toctree::
    :maxdepth: 1